 Full members are entitled to all rights afforded by the Law and by these Statutes.

-Associate members have the same rights as full members, with the exception of the right to vote as part of the General Meeting.
+Associate members (Assistant National Representatives (ANRs) and 2nd ANRs, Board members, NATO International Club (NIC)) have the same rights as full members with the exception of the right to vote in a General Assembly Meeting (GAM).

 ARTICLE 5 .
 Admission

-Each new request for membership must be approved by the Board, which will examine requests and give their views on said requests at their meetings.
-The final decision concerning membership will be made by the General Assembly.
+Each new request for Board membership must be approved by the Board, who will examine the requests and give their views on said requests at their meetings.
+The final decision concerning Board membership will be made by the General Assembly.

 Any person who becomes a member of the Association must agree to these Statutes, as well as to any other rules.